 Made using thousands of icicles hand-placed by professional ice sculptors, this annual winter attraction brings in huge crowds of happy and awe-struck people who enjoy exploring ice caverns, zipping down icy slides, and marveling at incredible sculptures carved out of ice and lit up by LED lights at night.
 This year, Ice Castles will be built at four sites in the U.S. and one in Canada.
 Learn where these unique experiences are taking place and how you can book them below.

 The increasingly popular winter attraction can be found in four locations across the U.S. and one in Canada.
 Each Ice Castles site features the signature slides, tunnels, and glowing sculptures that make this event so magical.
 Every destination offers something different, from mountain views and forest light walks to the Frozen Tap (a full bar made entirely of ice).
-Tickets go on sale December 2, so plan your visit early.
+Because these castles are built entirely from hand-grown icicles, closing dates are weather-dependent, but all castles typically remain open through late February or early March.
+Once daytime temperatures rise consistently, the castles begin to close for the season.

 📸 | icecastles.com